-- ☐ investigate the sale of the land for residential purposes - the land will need to be converted from community to operational before Council can sell it - funds from the sale should go towards upgrading the existing public parks network within the Southern Inverell precinct.
-If this process is undertaken, Council needs to ensure that the community and local residents are made aware of this.
+- ☐ investigate the partial sale of the land for residential purposes - the land will need to be converted from community to operational before Council can sell it - funds from the sale should go towards upgrading the existing public parks network within the Southern Inverell precinct.
+If this process is undertaken, Council needs to ensure that the community and local residents are made aware of this - retain 25% of the Park as natural open space.